Skip to content

 }

 Restart Claude Desktop.
-The agent now sees the 10-tool surface in any conversation.
+The agent now sees the 25-tool surface in any conversation.
 Prompt: "List the running VMs on my cluster and stop the one tagged 'staging'." — Claude calls list_guests, filters, calls stop_guest, the HITL gate fires on Telegram, you approve, op executes.
+Long-running operations (migration, restore) stream notifications/cluster-event so the agent sees started and completed without polling.

 5. Wire up Cursor or another IDE